 Our current welfare standards in the UK only aim to end the worst kinds of suffering and fail even to do that.
 Standards needs to be raised to ensure that farmed animals are treated with respect and that their complex needs are being met.

 Unfortunately, there aren’t many of those animals in Scotland.
-Most animals that live in the wild are either hunted for sport, hampered by human structures or activities, or persecuted due to inconvenience or perceived threat.
+Most animals living in the wild are either hunted for sport, hampered by human structures or activities, or persecuted due to inconvenience or perceived threat.

 The regulation of how wild animals are treated is inconsistent and fails to protect animals.
 Too often it is based on tradition and sport rather than ethics and evidence.
 We are working to change that.